ccdcoe/CDMCS/Arkime/tuning/README.md

 ## **MUST-HAVE** - disable NIC offloading

 Modern NIC-s can offload a lot of stuff to hadrware.
 For example, packet checksumming.
-This is really good for hosting serices and routing.
+This is really good for hosting services and routing.
 We don't care!
 We want the full packet!
 Otherwise, how can we properly reconstruct the session!

 ```
 for iface in enp130s0f1 enp130s0f0 ; do